1mgr007/DisTube-Example/README.md

 This is a simple [DisTube](https://distube.js.org/) example music bot.

-Please edit the `config.json` file first.
+Please edit the `./config.json` and `./Events/Client/ready.js` file first.

 ## Requirement